 Of course not.
-Her rooms were at the northern end of The Hall.
-They missed out on most of those glorious sunbeams.
-The wind outside her lofty fourth floor chambers must have picked up.
+Her rooms were at the northern end of the Hall, beyond the range of those glorious sunbeams.
+The wind outside her lofty fourth floor office suite must have picked up.
 She snatched the remote control for the fireplace.
 The flames whispered on, and she chided herself for even considering the idea of phantoms.
-The sense of history in her offices had set her imagination spinning, that was all.
+The sense of history in her offices had set her imagination spinning, that's all.
 Generations of her predecessors, including her father and his father, had occupied these rooms before moving across the hall to the King’s—or Queen’s—Chambers.

 Thanks to the Act of Heritance, which decreed that Ireland’s throne would pass to the previous monarch’s eldest child regardless of sex, these rooms belonged to Talty now.
-They would continue to be hers, she hoped, for a long, long time.
+She hoped they would continue to be hers for a long, long time.
 She’d settled in over the last two years, bringing an array of personal items: small statues and artwork, favorite books, a sound system, and an eclectic collection of music.
 A piano sonata tinkled from hidden speakers now.

-Heat from the fireplace warmed Talty’s face.
+Heat from the fireplace warmed her face.
 As she reached for her pen, the intercom buzzed.
 “The helicopter is on its way, ma’am.”

-Beyond the helipad, Tara Hall’s gardens and manicured lawns ran down to the River Liffey.
+Beyond it, Tara Hall’s gardens and manicured lawns ran down to the River Liffey.
 Talty squinted to the north expecting to spot the approaching helicopter, but the shiny black aircraft wasn’t visible yet.
 She returned to her desk and continued whittling down the stack of papers.

 Most of the pages were letters and memos.
-All bore the royal crest of the Boru clan, a crowned lion that seemed to snarl when he caught Talty daydreaming.
+All bore the royal crest of the Boru clan, a crowned lion that seemed to snarl whenever he caught her daydreaming.
 He roared on the next page.
 At least she imagined he did.
 She nearly roared back as she eyed the familiar heading:

 Office of the Deputy Head of State, H.R.H.
 Taillte Rosaleen Boru